 The National Nursing and Midwifery Education Advisory Network (NNMEAN) is an advisory body responsible for the provision of high level strategic advice to Health Ministers on issues relating to the future planning, coordination and development of the nursing and midwifery workforce in Australia.
-For further information about NNMEAN, please visit the NNMEAN website
+For further information about NNMEAN, please visit the NNMEAN website.

-Consultations can be found on the Department of health consultations hub.
+Information on consultations to inform the review can be found on the Department of health consultations hub.

 Other relevant links